Easy Strawberry Pie

 There’s just not much better than a strawberry pie, is there?
 One made with perfectly ripe, fresh strawberries and a flaky, buttery crust is just about perfection.
 Yum.

-I’ve never been a HUGE strawberry fan but this pie?
-It will absolutely make me a convert.
-Looks fantastic!
+I’ve never been a huge strawberry fan but this pie?
+It absolutely made me a convert.
+Was fantastic!